 Instrument performance was evaluated during the review of initial and continuing calibration.
-The following target analytes exhibited poor response: Method 8141 naled, Method 8260 acetone, and t-butyl alcohol.
-Hexachlorobenzene (HCB) by Method 8081 was not part of the continuing calibration standard during a period of analysis, resulting in estimated results.
-HCB was also analyzed by Method 8270.
-Approximately 3% (3.24%) of the Area I soil and SPLP sample data were qualified due to calibration deficiencies, as presented in Table 3-2.
+The following target analytes exhibited poor response: Method 8081 endosulfan sulfate and endrin ketone, Method 8260 acetone, t-butyl alcohol, hexachlorobutadiene, Method 8270 Di-N-Octylphthalate, and octachlorostyrene.
+Less than 3% (2.54%) of the Area II soil and SPLP sample data were qualified due to calibration deficiencies, as presented in Table 3-2.
 No data were rejected.